schreiberx/sweetsite/tutorials/advanced/imex_sdc_swe_sphere.md

 This tutorial describes how to run the the IMEX Spectral Deferred Correction (SDC) time-stepping method implemented in SWEET.
 For theoretical content on SDC, you can check [this project](https://github.com/Parallel-in-Time/sdc-wiki) (in construction) or any literature on the subject.
-This tutorial suppose that the reader is aware of the algebraic formulation of SDC using $$Q$$ and $$Q_\Delta$$ matrices, and just present how to set those coefficients for the IMEX SDC solver in SWEET.
+This tutorial suppose that the reader is aware of the algebraic formulation of SDC using $Q$ and $Q_\Delta$ matrices, and just present how to set those coefficients for the IMEX SDC solver in SWEET.

 ## 1. Compilation and basic run